 Identifying unmet patient needs for lymphatic filariasis

-In February, the DNDi India office and the Indian Council of Medical Research organized a clinical experts’ meeting on lymphatic filariasis (LF), bringing together researchers and clinicians from India, Ghana, the US, the Netherlands, and Japan, as well as representatives from WHO, USAID, the Bill & Melinda Gates Foundation, JICA, and the LEPRA Society.
+In February, the DNDi in India office and the Indian Council of Medical Research organized a clinical experts’ meeting on lymphatic filariasis (LF), bringing together researchers and clinicians from India, Ghana, the US, the Netherlands, and Japan, as well as representatives from WHO, USAID, the Bill & Melinda Gates Foundation, JICA, and the LEPRA Society.

 The objective was to identify the unmet needs for the treatment of LF patients in Asia and to define the target product profile (TPP) for LF case management in Asia.
 After identification of the main gaps in patient case management, two TPPs were drafted, one to treat infected persons (symptomatic or asymptomatic) and the second to stop progression of the disease (probably reverse pathology).